Marketing Compliance | What are abridged terms in a trade promotion?

 In the short-term, clients should expect to be disappointed by promises of A.I.
 In the long term, they should expect to be astounded.
 The combination of vast quantities of capital, research and computing power being directed at the development of A.I. mean the field is advancing incredibly quickly.

-In the interim, GC’s time and money would be far better spent on proven solutions like legal automation, work-flow tools, and contract-lifecycle management rather than waiting for A.I. to deliver a silver bullet.
+In the interim, GC’s time and money would be far better spent on proven solutions like legal automation, work-flow tools, and contract-lifecycle management rather than waiting for Legal A.I. software to deliver a silver bullet.

 Download the ebook